speeduino/wiki.js/configuration/Staged_Injection.md

 #### Wiring

+The wiring of injectors depends on the number of cylinders, the number of channels available on your ECU and whether you are using sequential fueling.

+##### Example
 Assuming a 4 cylinder even fire engine, the injectors are to be wired in pairs.

 Primary injectors on outputs 1 and 2.
 The secondary on outputs 3 and 4.

-For other setups hit up the forum for clarification.
+For other setups see the Hardware Configuration section above

 > **Note:** The dead time of the 2 sets of injectors is currently assumed to be the same.
 This may be altered in future firmwares if required (Post a feature request if needed).
 {.is-info}